nguyencanhtrung/kvm-pcie/README.md

 Now, you can see the Xilinx card is in the same IOMMU group `Group 1` with NVIDIA GPU.
 Passing through Xilinx card to KVM requires all devices in the same group use the same `vfio-pci`

-Watch [this](https://www.youtube.com/watch?v=qQiMMeVNw-o) to understand more.
+Watch [this video](https://www.youtube.com/watch?v=qQiMMeVNw-o) to understand more.
 Splitting IOMMU is required in this case, however my machine which includes a MOBO (Z390 Gigabyte Wifi Pro + CPU 9900K) does not support `pcie_acs_override`.
 Therefore, even putting the grub command like above, the IOMMU is not splitting as expectation.
 To make it works, we have to create a Patched ACS kernel and running this kernel instead.
-Step 5 shows step to do so.
+Step 5 shows how to do so.

-## Step 5: Patched ACS kernel
+## Step 5: Build patched ACS kernel

 ### 1. Download ACS patch and original kernel to build